bouvens/state-control/README.md

 ## [Demo](https://bouvens.github.io/state-control/)

-You can see live demo at [https://bouvens.github.io/state-control/](https://bouvens.github.io/state-control/) Source code of this demo is available in [the repository](https://github.com/bouvens/state-control/blob/master/demo/src/index.js).
+You are able to see live demo at [https://bouvens.github.io/state-control/](https://bouvens.github.io/state-control/) Source code of this demo is available in [the repository](https://github.com/bouvens/state-control/blob/master/demo/src/index.js).

 ## Quick start